 I know 2021 has just started, but we are already full of hopes and great expectations for this year, aren’t we?
 We want to travel again, see our family, and have a “normal” life.
 I would like to invite you to add “making better choices when buying things” to your goals list for 2021.

-For this reason, I would like to introduce you to Tabitha Eve; a brand that started from a passion to help people to reduce waste through providing an outstanding eco-friendly alternative to single-use products.
+For this reason, I would like to introduce you to Tabitha Eve; a brand that started with a passion to help people to reduce waste by providing an outstanding eco-friendly alternative to single-use products.

 Midlands Traveller: Tell me a little bit about your background in business.

 Debbie Rees: My career started in the financial world until 5 years ago when I gave it up to look after my small children.